-Because every restaurant has unique needs, there are different RMS types to choose from.
+Because every restaurant has unique needs, there are different RMS types from which to choose.
 To determine which type best suits your restaurant or bar, think of the features your restaurant could use and how important each of those features is to you.

-This is the core of the system and allows you to integrate it with third-party systems for inventory, accounting, marketing and other key functions.
+The POS is the core of the system and allows you to integrate it with third-party systems for inventory, accounting, marketing and other key functions.
+[Read related article: The Best POS Systems of 2024]

 Most systems are designed to run only on one device type to maintain the integrity of the system.
 Determine which operating system you will use in your restaurant before choosing a system.

 This system is designed for businesses that have both retail and foodservices available.
 It offers seamless crossover with add-on modules.

 You can manage almost every pertinent aspect of your restaurant, depending on which type of RMS you choose.
 With an end-to-end system, you will have complete access to these functions and features: